Auri-Fex/Halcova/norbela/world/overview.md

 - New inventions—telegraphs, signal lamps, automata—are powered by oil, enabling long-distance communication and labor-saving devices.
 Medical technology advances with oil-powered prosthetics, healing beds, and alchemical treatments.
 - The middle class grows as more people gain access to oil-powered tech, but the elite maintain control over the best sources and refinement methods.
 Pollution, magical runoff, and ecological disruption begin to affect cities and countryside alike.
 - Counterfeit oils and runoff alternatives (early fauxil, primitive slagcells) become common among the underclass, leading to device failures, health risks, and magical accidents.
 Black market workshops experiment with new formulas and scavenged materials.
 - Ecological consequences intensify: over-harvesting and habitat destruction cause local extinctions, mutations, and magical imbalances.
-Conservation efforts begin to take hold, with Arcane Barons and mage guilds funding sanctuaries and reserves to protect breeding populations and restore habitats.
+Conservation efforts begin to take hold, with Shyakorin (Arcane Barons) and mage guilds funding sanctuaries and reserves to protect breeding populations and restore habitats.
 - Breeding programs are developed to replenish endangered species, with some success in stabilizing local populations.
 - Sustainable harvesting techniques are introduced, such as non-lethal siphoning, rotational harvesting, and habitat restoration after extraction.